Dean of Students

 FAX (416) 926-2268

-Dons live in residence and supervise the residence houses and helping students transition into university life.
-Dons are mainly graduate or 4th year students who demonstrate superior leadership qualities.
+Dons live in residence and supervise the residence houses while helping students transition into university life.
+Dons are senior or graduate students who demonstrate superior leadership qualities.
 They value the residence experience and enjoy working with students.

-Dons are expected to act as academic advisers/tutors, and promote the goals of residence life through active participation in life at SMC.
-Dons may be asked to assist the Dean of Students in the education of residents in areas such as study skills, alcohol and drug awareness, and human rights issues.
-Dons may be called upon to assist the Dean with the day-to-day administration of the College.
+Dons are expected to promote the goals of residence life through active participation in life at SMC.
+Dons may be asked to assist the Dean of Students in the education of residents in areas such as study skills, alcohol & drug awareness, and human rights issues.

 Most importantly, Dons serve as supportive, informed listeners and resource counselors for residents in need of assistance.